nicolelun/my-portfolio/_art-portfolio/amtrak/amtrak.md

   class: half
 ---

-On Amtrak, traveling the Northeast Corridor from New Jersey to New York.
+Photos from traveling by Amtrak from New Jersey to New York.